zhenv5/breaking_cycles_in_noisy_hierarchies/README.md

 ```

 * --dir: directory to save all results, 'data/' is in current directory
-* -m: number of nodes in the generated random graph
+* -n: number of nodes in the generated random graph
-* -n: number of edges in the generated random graph
+* -m: number of edges in the generated random graph
 * -k: number of extra edges to introduce cycles to the generated random graph
 * -l: control parameter of path length

+It will do:

+* generate a random DAG with n nodes and m edges
+* introduce k extra edges to this DAG to make it have cycles (l is used to control generated cycle size, if l == 0, it has no constraints on cycle size)
+* run all methods to break cycles and report performance

 It will output such as: